peteihis/BoundingSphere-3D-GeoFit/README.md

 Currently the main algoritm is coded in the `GeoFit.boundigSphere()`-method.
 The GeoFit-class also provides secondary method `fastSphere()`, which is a simple two pass method, that produces a non-minimal enclosing sphere.

-The full set can be found in the ArtOfIllusion folder.
-The generic veriosn containd a core set, that may be helful for furteh editing.
+The origins of this algorithm are in Art of Illusion development environment.
+The full Aoai plugin set can be found in the ArtOfIllusion folder.
+The generic version contains a core set, that may be more suitable for further editing/adapting.
+The set requires a math package with 3D-Vectors for the algorithm to work.

 ## How it works